How To Find the Best Jobs for You

 The next step in finding the jobs that are right for you is to identify your non-negotiables and areas where you may be more flexible.
 Each person will have a distinct list.
-Here are some examples of what you may have in mind:
+The following lists show some examples of what you may have in mind.

 Examples of where you may be more flexible: